Sign in →

 Clinical Information

-Definitive diagnosis has required the microscopic documentation of characteristic intracellular amastigotes in stained smears from culture of aspirates of tissue (spleen, lymph node) or bone marrow.
-The detection of serum antibodies to the recombinant K39 antigen of L donovani is an alternative noninvasive sensitive (95%-100%) method for the diagnosis of active, visceral leishmaniasis.
+Definitive diagnosis of visceral leishmaniasis requires microscopic documentation of characteristic intracellular amastigotes in stained smears from culture of aspirates of tissue (spleen, lymph node) or bone marrow.
+The detection of serum antibodies to the recombinant K39 antigen of L donovani is an alternative noninvasive method for the diagnosis of active, visceral leishmaniasis.

 Interpretation